 - Siddhasana (Accomplished Pose)

-This is the best sitting posture.
+It is the best sitting posture.
 There is a sense of spirituality in it.
 It sharpens the mind and improves the nervous system.
 This pose improves blood flow in the body.

 - Sukhasana (Easy Pose)